 This course provides students with an introduction to the manufacturing world and provides specific instruction to facilitate safe work practices in industrial environments.
 It introduces manufacturing specializations such as mechatronics, precision machining and welding and covers fire safety, pressurized gases, electrical hazards, safe machine usage, and lock out tag out.
 Students learn concepts of industrial noise, machine guarding, electrical safety, chemical exposure, hazardous waste, Worker's Compensation laws, liability, and general safety precautions for the workplace.
-Students will also receive an OSHA 10 Card (Must be in class for 10 hours with an instructor to earn an OSHA card.)
 Course content is based on the Manufacturing Skill Standards Council (MSSC) Certified Production Technician curriculum and OSHA standards.
 Students will qualify to sit for MSSC-M1-Safety Certification through the MSSC.